Skip to main content

 Splints

-A small splint is sometimes placed on the outside of the nose over the bridge and soft plastic splints are often placed inside the nostrils along the walls of the septum.
-Both the external splint and the internal splints (inside the nostrils) are removed at about one week.
-On rare occasions the internal splints will be left in place for up to 10-14 days.
+A small splint is sometimes placed on the outside of the nose over the bridge, and soft plastic splints are often placed inside the nostrils along the walls of the nasal septum.
+Both the external splint and the internal splints (inside the nostrils) are removed after about one week.
+On rare occasions, the internal splints will be left in place for up to 10–14 days.
 Nasal packing is not routinely used.

 Resumption of Activity

 Patients generally return to work or school after one week.
-Normal strenuous activity can be resumed at 2-3 weeks.
-Discomfort often subsides after 3 days.
+Regular strenuous activity can be resumed in two to three weeks.
+Discomfort often subsides after three days.
 Swelling is usually present for one week or less.
-Bruising is variable and dependent upon a number of factors.
-Some patients have very little bruising and that which is present lasts for less than a week.
+Bruising is variable and dependent upon several factors.
+Some patients have very little bruising, and that which is present lasts for less than a week.
 One week is typical.
-In some patients bruising may persist past one week.
-Cover up make-up to camouflage bruising is acceptable.
+In some patients, bruising may persist past one week.
+Using make-up to camouflage bruising is acceptable.

 Get In Touch